Deborah Jones Gambrell

-Deborah Gambrell Chambers is a judge in Mississippi.
+Deborah Gambrell Chambers (née Jones; born 1951 or 1952) is an American lawyer and judge in Hattiesburg, Mississippi.
+She has led legal groups, been part of various boards, and served with civic groups.

+Gambrell was born in Jasper County, Mississippi.
 She was the eldest of six children.
-Her parents were educators and Needham Jones was her father.
-She went to Locker High School in Wiggins, Mississippi and the University of Southern Mississippi.
-While studying at Jackson School of Law (predecessor of Mississippi College School of Law) she was a mother of two children.
-She graduated cum laude.
+Her parents were educators Needham Jones, a former Tuskegee Airman, and Myrtle Jones.
+She went to Locker High School in Wiggins, Mississippi and the University of Southern Mississippi, graduating in 1972.
+While studying at Jackson School of Law (predecessor of Mississippi College School of Law), she was a mother of two children.
+She graduated cum laude in 1978.
+Gambrell was then admitted to the bar in December 1978 and began practicing law.

-She was born in Jasper County, Mississippi.
-She is married to Vincent Chambers and has six daughters.
-She was honored with House Resolution 70 in 2009.
-She has led legal groups, been part of various boards, and served with civic groups.
-She lives in Hattiesburg, Mississippi.
+Gambrell is a Democrat.
+In 1980, she became court justice of Forrest County, and continued serving until 2011.
+In January 2011, Governor Haley Barbour appointed Gambrell chancery judge for Mississippi's 10th district.

+Honors

-In 2014 she was inducted into the University of Southern Mississippi's Hall of Fame.
-In 2022 she received a judicial excellence award.
+In 1973, Gambrell was honored in the Outstanding Young Women of America program.
+In 2009, she was honored with House Resolution 70.
+In 2014, she was inducted into the University of Southern Mississippi's Hall of Fame.
+In 2022, she received a judicial excellence award.

+Personal life

+Deborah Jones originally married Andrew Gambrell.
+They had two daughters, born 1972 and 1975.
+They divorced in July 1981.
+She later married Vincent Chambers.
+They had four daughters, including triplets born in 1992.
+She lives in McLaurin, Mississippi.